‘Any thing could be hiding there!’

-Crawlspace is a 1986 horror thriller feature film starring Klaus Kinski as Karl Guenther, the crazed son of a Nazi doctor, who is psychotically obsessed with using an air duct to spy on, trap and then slowly torture young women to death.
+Crawlspace is a 1986 horror thriller film starring Klaus Kinski as the crazed son of a Nazi, who is psychotically obsessed with using an air duct to spy on, trap and then slowly kill young women.

 If the idea of Klaus Kinski crawling around in the recesses of your house doesn’t chill you to the bone then you’ve probably come to the wrong website.
 Naturally, he was a nightmare on-set, as director, David Schmoeller, recalls: